joeyjoplin/promo-targeting/README.md

 6. The secondary marketplace is still under development.
 The NFT coupon purchase button and its economic logic will be improved in upcoming releases.

+7. We recommend using the Solflare wallet for payments via Solana Pay.
+Currently, there is a known issue with Phantom that prevents payments from being completed

 ## ProgramID
 41eti7CsZBWD1QYdor2RnxmqzsaNGpRQCkJQZqX2JEKr